sailingfree/NMEA2000_engine_electrical_nodemcu-32s/README.md

 # n2k-gateway
-An ESP32 based N2K gateway for various sensors and data sources
+An ESP32 based N2K device for measuring engine RPM and two batteries

-I wanted a gateway to interface some of my older NMEA0183 equipment to my new B&G NMEA2000 kit. specificaly an AIS receiver from NASA and my trusty Horizon CP300i chart plotter.

-I also wanted to add some feeds for i-gadgets, temperature sensors, the engine RPM and future gadgets and dongles.

 This was developed for use on my Hanse301 yacht to improve navigation, safety at sea and as a general interest project.